The Old Atlanta:

 A city that probably has the most southern history, especially with Atlanta black history being well known, has seen the most changes within its community due to the process of gentrification in the urban Atlanta neighborhoods as well a complete cultured change with a large influx of out-of-towners relocating into the city.

-With the streets once being centered in the housing projects, especially during the days of the local gangs or cliques like the Diablos of the West Side and Down By Law of the East Side, it seems only right for the city to suffer a loss after they all were demolished.
+With the streets of the Atlanta ghetto once being centered in the housing projects, especially during the days of the local gangs or cliques like the Diablos of the West Side and Down By Law of the East Side, it seems only right for the city to suffer a loss after they all were demolished.

-With the housing projects being the base of the streets within the Atlanta ghetto, many had to relocate as the city began the process removing its history, from tearing down the public housing complexes to renaming the streets, like Simpson Road is now Joseph Boone, Ashby Road is now Joseph Lowery, and Bankhead Highway is now the Donald Lee Hollowell Parkway.
+With the Atlanta housing projects being the base of the streets, many had to relocate as the city began the process removing its history, from tearing down the public housing complexes to renaming streets, like Simpson Road is now Joseph Boone, Ashby Road is now Joseph Lowery, and Bankhead Highway is now the Donald Lee Hollowell Parkway.